 - 1 tablespoon coarse salt

-- In the bowl of a stand mixer, stir together the starter, water, honey and salt with a spatula.
+- In the bowl of a stand mixer, stir together the active sourdough starter, water, honey and salt with a spatula.
 Add the bread flour and use your hands to bring the ingredients together as best as possible.
 The dough will be very stiff.
 Place the dough hook on the mixer and mix the dough on the lowest speed for 6-7 minutes.
+(Or knead by hand for 10 minutes.)
 Cover the bowl and let rest at room temperature for 8-12 hours.

 - Line a baking sheet with parchment paper.
 Turn the dough out onto a clean work surface and divide into 16 equal pieces.